 There’s actually an easy, built-in way to deal with this particular issue.
 The Media / Library has an “Unattached” option that identifies those images that are not linked to from a page or a post.

-Does your site have plugins installed but deactivated, and you can’t remember why on earth you had them in the first place… These are just taking up valuable disk space, and are best removed as part of the housekeeping process.
+Does your site have plugins installed but deactivated?
+But you can’t remember why on earth you had them in the first place… These are just taking up valuable disk space, and are best removed as part of the housekeeping process.

 The Plugins section allows you to select multiple items and delete them.
 Once that’s done, run the Plugin Garbage Collector referred to in the next section, to remove any surplus database tables.